 About The MasterCard Foundation

-The MasterCard Foundation is an independent, global organization based in Toronto, Canada, with more than $9 billion in assets.
-Through collaboration with partner organizations in 46 countries, it is creating opportunities for all people to learn and prosper.
+The MasterCard Foundation is an independent, global organization based in Toronto, Canada, with $7 billion in assets.
+Through collaboration with partner organizations in 49 countries, it is creating opportunities for all people to learn and prosper.
 The Foundation’s programs promote financial inclusion and advance youth learning, mostly in Africa.
 Established in 2006 through the generosity of MasterCard Worldwide when it became a public company, the Foundation is a separate and independent entity.
 The policies, operations, and funding decisions of the Foundation are determined by its own Board of Directors and President and CEO.

 BRAC’s “microfinance multiplied” model enables women to use their loans to increase their incomes and build assets while stimulating economic and social development in their community.
 At the center of this model are groups of women that meet weekly with a BRAC community organizer who makes loans and collects repayments.
 These groups are the primary distribution channel for technical assistance to their communities.
 For example, BRAC trains some women to become model farmers, who in turn teach good farming practices to other members of their village.
 Other group members are trained as health promoters who share their knowledge and sell their services in their community.